arvedd/LC-Git-PingPong/README.md

 ## Project Goal

-This game was created as a **learning project** to experiment with Unity's **Scriptable Objects**, **game state flow**, and **customer-based interaction systems**.
-It also served as a practice in organizing scalable game logic for future management/restaurant-style games.
+This game was created as a **learning project** to experiment with Unity.

 ---